openshift/enhancements/enhancements/cert-manager/istio-csr-controller.md

-This enhancement describes the proposal to extend cert-manager-operator to deploy and manage the `istio-csr` controller. `OpenShift Service Mesh` facilitates the security of both intra-cluster and external service communications through mTLS.
-Istio-csr agent is responsible for receiving certificate signing requests for all members of the Service mesh, and signing them through cert-manager.
+This enhancement describes the proposal to extend cert-manager-operator to deploy and manage the `istio-csr` controller. `OpenShift Service Mesh` facilitates the security of both intra-cluster and external service communications through mTLS. istio-csr is an agent that allows Istio workload and control plane components to be secured using cert-manager.
+It is responsible for receiving certificate signing requests for all members of the Istio mesh, and signing them through cert-manager. cert-manager enables obtaining certificates from [various](https://docs.openshift.com/container-platform/4.15/security/cert_manager_operator/index.html#cert-manager-issuer-types_cert-manager-operator-about) certificate authorities and also ensures the validity of certificates by renewing them before they expire. `OpenShift Service Mesh` secures intra-cluster and external service connections with TLS encryption. `cert-manager` can be used to obtain the required certificates through custom resources `issuer` and `clusterissuer`.
+And `istio-csr` is the agent that simplifies the process of obtaining the certificates from the `cert-manager` for `OpenShift Service Mesh`. `cert-manager-operator` manages `cert-manager` and extending the operator to manage `istio-csr` will help the users to use all the solutions mentioned above effectively and easily.

 ## Motivation

-cert-manager enables obtaining certificates from [various](https://docs.openshift.com/container-platform/4.15/security/cert_manager_operator/index.html#cert-manager-issuer-types_cert-manager-operator-about) certificate authorities and also ensures the validity of certificates by renewing them before they expire.
-`OpenShift Service Mesh` secures intra-cluster and external service connections with TLS encryption. `cert-manager` can be used to obtain the required certificates through custom resources `issuer` and `clusterissuer`.
-And `istio-csr` is the agent that simplifies the process of obtaining the certificates from the `cert-manager` for `OpenShift Service Mesh`. `cert-manager-operator` manages `cert-manager` and extending the operator to manage `istio-csr` will help the users to use all the solutions mentioned above effectively and easily.
+Customers intend to use certificates issued by their own certificate authority rather than self-signed certificates, which are the default configuration for OSSM in production.
+This is achieved by using cert-manager as the certificate manager, requiring integration with OSSM so that certificate requests are signed and issued through cert-manager.

 ### User Stories